creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-04-23-I-MedSAMImplicitMedicalImageSegmentationWithSegmentAnything.md

 2. Uncertainty Guided Sampling (UGS): based on MC-dropout (Monte-Carlo dropout)
     - dropout applied T times and gives T prediction results
     - uncertainty for each pixel is the variance of the predictions
-    - points with highest Top-K percentage are sampled = selected to be refined
+    - points with the highest Top-K percentage are sampled = selected to be refined
 3. fine/deeper INR: using the coarse features as input, this network produces the fine segmentation probabilities $$\hat{o}^f$$
 4. Coarse and fine probabilities are combined to get the final segmentation map.